 “The reality of the situation is that it’s a pretty difficult memory market and this is the best offer from a rigorous process,” Micron Chief Executive Officer Mark Durcan said in a telephone interview yesterday.
 “We think it’s very fair to Elpida shareholders.”

 The total amount of bonds held by the group is 100 billion yen as of today, according to a spokesman for the group who asked not to be identified, citing policy.
 That represents 72 percent of the 139 billion yen in bonds Elpida defaulted after filing for bankruptcy.

 The bondholders group, advised by Alvarez & Marsal and Crosspoint Advisors, is seeking investors other than Micron, it said.
 They will ask the court to present their revival plan in a creditor vote, which may be held in October, according to the statement.

 Micron agreed to buy Elpida in July in a deal that may help Micron vie with industry leader Samsung Electronics Co.
-(005930) while giving it greater control over supply gluts that have caused it to report losses (MU) amid falling prices.
+(005930) while giving it greater control over supply gluts that have caused it to report losses (MU:US) amid falling prices.